GunnJerkens/wordpress-test/README.md

 # Development Test

-Assemble a small Wordpress site from scratch.
+Assemble a small WordPress site from scratch.
 DO NOT use any existing themes or plugins, the goal of this exercise is to test your ability at creating a super basic theme.

 The expected time for this exercise is 2–4 hours.